rnag/sensible-env-logger/README.md

 fn main() {
     debug!("my debug message");
     my_awesome_fn();
-    error!("oops! something wrong!");
+    error!("oops! something went wrong!");
 }
 ```

 [example]: http://xion.io/post/code/rust-examples.html

 You can run the new file with `cargo run --example my_example`.
-But the problem is, you won't
+The problem here is that you won't
-get any terminal output by default.
-This is because you initially need to set up the `RUST_LOG`
+get any terminal output by default; this is because you need to set up the `RUST_LOG`
 environment variable beforehand, in order to see the expected log output.

-There are few issues that might arise.
+Setting the `RUST_LOG` variable works, but there are a few issues with this.
 For example, what if your Cargo project uses other external libraries?
 Ideally you want to
 see the `trace` logs from your own project (the crate under test), but *not* the
 `trace` logs from these other libraries.
 In that case, setting `RUST_LOG=trace`
 doesn't seem the best approach here.